Stéphane Guivarc'h: Brest, Guingamp, Auxerre and Rennes

 Guivarc'h's career started at the Breton club Stade Brestois in 1989.
 In 1991, he moved to another club in the region, En Avant Guingamp, where his goalscoring rate was better than one every two games (68 in 110 league games), prompting a move to AJ Auxerre in 1995.
-He played for the club as they won a double of Ligue 1 and Coupe de France in 1995–96, under manager Guy Roux, but only scored 3 goals in 23 league appearances.
+He played for the club as they won a double of Ligue 1 and Coupe de France in 1995–96, under manager Guy Roux, but only scored three goals in 23 league appearances.
 After a season at Auxerre, he returned to a third Breton club, Stade Rennais for a single season, where he won the Ligue 1 Golden Boot for 22 goals in 36 appearances.

 Auxerre 1997–98

 Guivarc'h's Golden Boot-winning season prompted a return to Auxerre only one year after leaving them.
-He retained the Ligue 1 Golden Boot, rewarded for 21 goals in 32 league appearances.
+He retained the Division 1 Golden Boot, rewarded for 21 goals in 32 league appearances.